-Getting around Raleigh is easier than ever thanks to Capital Area Transit's Bikes on Buses program.
+Getting around Raleigh is easier than ever thanks to GoRaleigh's Bikes on Buses program.

 Use your bicycle for part of your trip and the bus for the rest.
-With a bike rack on every CAT bus, you can make bike riding part of your daily commute.
+With a bike rack on every GoRaleigh bus, you can make bike riding part of your daily commute.

 Each rack is located in the front of the bus and accommodates up to two bicycles.
 Customers can load at any bus stop.
 There is no charge for your bicycle.
 The process is quick and easy, usually taking less than 20 seconds!